 Brush and sticks pick up will take place on the last Friday of each month, beginning in the Spring (check the Town News in The Republican newspaper for the beginning date) and continuing through September.
 This pick up is limited to small limbs and sticks and must be placed along the roadway for pick up.
 The Town will not pick up brush resulting from tree removal or lot clearing.
 No root balls will be picked up.
 If a large pile exists, the homeowner will be responsible for removal.
 Items may not be put by the street until the day before the scheduled pick up.
 Maximum length of pieces is six feet.
 Maximum volume is four feet high by four feet wide by twelve feet long (4x4x12).

 Bulk collection is for large items the weekly trash collector will not pick up.
-In 2016 this service will be offered in June and July on the 1st and 3rd Mondays (except the first pick-up in July will be Tuesday, July 5th, since Monday is a holiday).
+In 2017 this service will be offered in June and July on the 1st and 3rd Mondays.
 Bulk collection will be held on an on-call basis.
 Each resident is limited to one pick up per calendar year during these months.
 Items may not be put by the street until the day before the scheduled pick up.

 - Collection is limited to household items only and the pile must not be any larger than four feet wide, four feet high, and twelve feet long (4x4x12).